risk-first/website/practices/Estimates.md

 ### How to Be a "10x Developer"

 The easiest way to be a "10x developer" is to have _done the job before_.
-If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then _you will be a "10x developer" compared to _you doing it the first time_.
-The difference is the amount of [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk) that you are facing.
+If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then _you will be a "10x developer" compared to _you doing it the first time_:
+ - There's no [Learning Curve Risk](Communication-Risk#learning-curve-risk), because you already learnt everything.
+ - There's no [Dead End Risk](Complexity-Risk#dead-end-risk) because you already know all the right choices to make.

 ### Old Saw #2: Parkinson's Law